jehiguera/jehiguera/README.md

-- 👋 Hi, I’m electronic engineer
+- 👋 Hi, I’m an electronic engineer.
-- 👀 I’m interested in embedded systems, firmware and software development
+- 👀 I’m interested in embedded systems, firmware and software development.
-- 🌱 I’m currently learning about advanced deeplearning algorithms in Python
+- 🌱 I’m currently learning about advanced deeplearning algorithms in Python.
 - 💞️ I really enjoy collaborating in the research and development of advanced technological products.
 - 📫 How to reach me: jhiguera@ieee.org